Sprained Ankle & Twisted Ankle: Recovery Time, Healing Stages, Swelling & Home Treatment

 Seek medical care if:

-• You cannot bear weight after 48–72 hours
+• You cannot bear weight after 48 to 72 hours

-• Ankle sprain not healing after several weeks
+• The ankle sprain is not healing after several weeks

 Sprained Thumb & Thumb Sprain Rehab

-A sprained thumb joint happens when the thumb ligaments stretch or tear.
+A sprained thumb joint happens when the thumb ligaments stretch or tear, often from a fall or sudden impact.
+Ignoring a thumb sprain can affect grip strength long-term, so early treatment matters.

 Thumb sprain rehab includes: